privacyidea/privacyidea/doc/machines/index.rst

 The ``service_id`` identifies the SSH servers or group of SSH servers, where the login is allowed to occur.

-To facilitate this, the SSH server fetches the manages SSH keys from the privacyIDEA server on demand.
+To facilitate this, the SSH server fetches the managed SSH keys from the privacyIDEA server on demand.
-There are two scripts, that can be used `privacyidea-authorizedkeys` (a Python script) and `privacyidea-fetchssh` (a shell script).
+The SSH server uses the ``AuthorizedKeysCommand`` in the ``sshd_config`` to do this.

+There is an Python script `privacyidea-authorizedkey` in the privacyideaadm repository.
+Note, that this script currently does not support the ``service_id``.
+The `tools/` directory of the privacyIDEA Server ships a shell script `privacyidea-authorizedkeys` that supports the ``service_id``.

 In the ``sshd_config`` file you need to configure the ``AuthorizedKeysCommand`` accordingly.
 Set it to e.g.::

    privacyidea-authorizedkeys

-This will fetch the SSH public keys for the requesting machine.
+This will fetch the SSH public keys for the requesting machine and the given user.

+If you are using the shell script you need to configure the privacyIDEA Server and the service account at the top of the script.

-The command expects a configuration file */etc/privacyidea/authorizedkeyscommand* which looks like this::
+The Python script however expects a configuration file */etc/privacyidea/authorizedkeyscommand* which looks like this::

    [Default]